-The parent company only financial statements for the years ended December 31, 2020 and 2019 were authorized for issue by the Board of Directors on March 18, 2021.
+The consolidated financial statements of the Company and its subsidiaries ("the Group") for the years ended December 31, 2020 and 2019 were authorized for issue by the Board of Directors on March 18, 2021.

-- 3. Newly issued or revised standards and interpretations - (1) Changes in accounting policies resulting from applying for the first time certain standards and amendments
+- 3. Newly issued or revised standards and interprforetations - (1) Changes in accounting policies resulting from applying for the first time certain standards and amendments

-The Company applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2020.
-The new standards and amendments had no material impact on the Company.
+The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2020.
+The new standards and amendments had no material impact on the Group.

-(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, but not yet adopted by the Company as at the end of the reporting period are listed below.
+(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below.